nobnak/GPUParticles/readme.md

 # Minimal & extensible GPU Particle System UPM package for Unity

 ## Installation
-Released as an [UPM package](https://openupm.com/packages/jp.nobnak.gpu_particles/) on OpenUPM.
+Released as a [UPM package](https://openupm.com/packages/jp.nobnak.gpu_particles/) on OpenUPM.
-- Add URL "https://package.openupm.com" in a Scoped Registory
+- Add URL "https://package.openupm.com" in a Scoped Registry
 - Add scope "jp.nobnak"
-- Add Particle data package as [Embedded package](https://docs.unity3d.com/2022.3/Documentation/Manual/Glossary.html#Embeddedpackage) from [LocalPackage](LocalPackages~) folder using "Add package from tarball" on Package Manager.
-Embedded package is mutable and particle data is now extensible.
+- Add the Particle data package as an [Embedded package](https://docs.unity3d.com/2022.3/Documentation/Manual/Glossary.html#Embeddedpackage) from the [LocalPackage](LocalPackages~) folder using "Add package from tarball" on Package Manager.
+The embedded package is mutable and particle data is now extensible.
 - Add package "GPU Particles" in Package Manager.

 ## Videos